 Almost all property belongs to the state.
 Government control extends even to chattel property (domestically produced goods and all imports and exports).
 A functioning, modern, and independent judiciary does not exist.
 Bribery is pervasive, and corruption is endemic at every level of the state and economy.
 The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run companies that compete to earn foreign exchange.

 No effective tax system is in place.
 The government commands almost every part of the economy.
 The government sets production levels for most products, and state-owned industries account for nearly all GDP.
 The state directs all significant economic activity.
-Large military spending further drains scarce resources.
-Despite the state’s attempts to crack down on them, black markets have grown.
+Disproportionately high military spending further drains scarce resources.
+Despite an attempted state crackdown, black markets have grown.

-The state continues to regulate the economy heavily through central planning.
+The state continues to regulate the economy heavily through central planning and control.
+Entrepreneurial activity remains virtually impossible.
 As the main source of employment, the state determines wages.
-It also tightly controls the labor market and the movement of people.
-The botched currency reform in 2009 has disrupted already fragile monetary stability.
+Factory managers have had limited autonomy to offer incentives to workers.
 North Korea receives extensive food and energy subsidies from China.
-Its monetary regime is completely controlled, and prices are politically determined.
+Its monetary regime is completely controlled, leading to a total distortion of prices.

 Trade and investment flows are impeded by the North Korean government and by actions that have resulted in multilateral economic sanctions.
 There is virtually no functioning financial sector.
 Access to financing is very limited and constrained by the repressive economic system.
 The government provides most funding for industries and takes a percentage from enterprises.